The early days

 But once expansion began, new projects

 of surrounding communities.

 East Hampton Airport was founded in the 1930s for use as a recreational airport by local pilots who mostly flew small propeller planes.
-The grass landing strip was replaced by a runway constructed during the 1940s, likely an initiative of the Work Projects Administration (WPA).
+The grass landing strip was replaced by a runway, likely an initiative of the Work Projects Administration (WPA).
 Around that time, the then over 600-acre property was deeded in perpetuity to the Town of East Hampton, a gift from Suffolk County.

 The wide-ranging aviation problems which afflict our community today developed during the 1970s, when a few wealthy homeowners began to commute by air to East Hampton, ignoring automobile or rail travel options.
 Once airport expansion began, demands continued for more projects that would enhance capacity, and demands by aviation proponents continue to this day.

 Airport proponents and local pilots called for the Town to accept FAA money for capital improvements: an Automated Weather Operating System (AWOS), then a temporary air traffic control tower, later a permanent seasonal control tower.
 In recent years, suggestions have been made for more paving to allow more parking of even bigger jets, and additional paving for more automobile parking, even a separate passenger terminal for helicopter operations!

 The air traffic control tower was not the noise abatement tool touted by local pilots in their months-long advertising campaign but it was, just as anti-expansion activists had predicted, the death knell for the former bucolic hamlets of the East End.